pasky/pachi/README.md

 ## How to run

-By default Pachi will run on all cores, using up to 200Mb of memory for tree search and taking a little under 10 seconds per move.
+By default Pachi will run on all cores and take a little under 10 seconds per move (no pondering).
 You can adjust these parameters by passing it extra command line options.

 For main options description try: